No matter where you turn in New England you will find a Cape Cod home.

 It was not unusual for a post-war Cape home to be delivered with a finished downstairs and un unfinished upstairs for the owners to finish later.
 This helped keep the cost of construction down.

-Post-war cape home is still very popular in many communities as they make up some of the lower-priced inventory that is popular with first time home buyers.
+The small Cape Cod homes built post-war is still very popular in many communities as they make up some of the lower-priced inventory that is popular with first time home buyers.
+Their simple construction and small size keep them affordable.

-Today’s modern Capes can range from a simple small Cape, to large custom Capes with only a small resemblance to it’s earliest routes.
+Today’s modern Capes can range from a simple small Cape Cod home, to large custom Capes with only a small resemblance to it’s earliest routes.
 To identify a modern Cape home easily, you will find that the majority of the second floor will be under or partially under the roofline.

-What Are The Characteristics Of A Cape Cod Style House?
+What Makes A House A Cape Cod Style Home?

 Modern Cape Cod style houses can now come in all different designs and shapes but the early pre-colonial Cape Cod homes shared certain features.
 Modern Capes will still have remnants of their earlier brothers.
 So what m